Suez North America: Nassau County

 In June 2014, Nassau County announced that it had partnered with United Water to operate its three wastewater treatment plants and sewage collection system for 20 years.
-In exchange for operating the wastewater system and providing at least $10 million in savings each year, Nassau County will pay United Water $57.4 million annually (adjusted for inflation).
+In exchange for operating the wastewater system and with projected annual savings of at least $10 million, Nassau County will pay United Water $57.4 million annually (adjusted for inflation).
 The county's financial consultant on the agreement, the PFM Group, estimated savings over the term of the contract at $233.1 million, and up to $378.9 million when synergy savings, including reduced overtime and personnel reassignments, are taken into account.
 Nassau County will maintain ownership of the wastewater system and jurisdiction over its utility rates, which are not expected to rise.